KevinJohnson42/salesman/README.md

 ### Welcome to the traveling salesman competition.

-The routes are located in "routes".
+Routes - The routes are located in "routes".
 Each route consists of a set of 2d points.
 Each point is represented with 2 signed bytes (-128 to 127).
 See example for more details.

-The results are located in "results".
+Results - The results are located in "results".
 The result file consists of the route points rearranged in the order of travel.
 You do not need to include the first point at the end of the file.

-The distances are located in "scores".
+Scores - The distances are located in "scores".

+Images - The plots of the results are in "images".

 ### Top scores